 After deployment into a client environment, Instana will automatically map out the entire infrastructure and identify how the different technologies are interacting with one another with its Dynamic Graph back-end model.

-The effectiveness of resource management is captured in typical metrics such as:
+The effectiveness of Kubernetes resources management is captured in typical metrics such as:

 - CPU Usage

 Instana also collects specific Kubernetes configurations for display in the UI dashboards.
 The agent sensor will automatically identify different Kubernetes components such as pods and containers, indexing them and making them searchable by users directly from the same dashboards that display the resource management performance.

 Please see Instana’s Kubernetes Monitoring documentation for more details on installing Instana into a Kubernetes platform.